Back To Shelter

 One of the Fairbanks Morse engines and generator.
 Red cylinders in the background are Halon fire extinguishers.

-The Conference/Briefing Room
+The Conference/Briefing Room and Communications

 The Conference/Briefing room in the communications area.
 The background was designed to give Americans the idea that everything was fine.
 One side has a summer scene and the other side a winter scene.